Watershed Plan

 Watershed Plan Phases

-The first phase of the Watershed Plan is almost complete.
-The Characterization Report will tell the story of the health of the Credit River Watershed and how it has evolved from the 1950s to today.
+The Characterization Report tells the story of the health of the Credit River Watershed and how it has evolved from the 1950s to today.
+In this report we use the latest watershed science to describe how natural hazards, water resource and natural heritage systems have evolved since CVC’s first Watershed Plan in 1956.

 The second phase of the plan will look towards the future to 2051.
-We’ll project how the health of the Credit River Watershed may be affected by a changing climate and land use, and the actions we can take.
+We’ll project how the health of the Credit River Watershed may be affected by changing climate conditions, land use change and the actions we can take.

 Get Involved